Close

 HOW WE DELIVER

-Movestic in Sweden and Scildon in the Netherlands are open to new business.
 Movestic primarily focuses on unit-linked pensions and savings business, distributed through IFAs, and targets a realistic share of our target market of between 6-10%.
 Scildon sells protection products, individual savings and group pensions contracts via a broker-led distribution model, and targets a market share of 6-10%.
-For both open businesses, we believe that to achieve higher volumes would require a pricing strategy that may compromise the keen focus on ensuring the business we write is profitable.
+For both businesses, we believe that to achieve higher volumes would require a pricing strategy that may compromise the keen focus on ensuring the business we write is profitable.

 TRACK RECORD

-Movestic has reported a new business profit for six months ended 30 June 2024 of £2.1m.
+Movestic reported New Business Contribution for the six months ended 30 June 2025 of £1m.

-Scildon has reported a new business profit for six months ended 30 June 2024 of £1.8m.
+Scildon reported New Business Contribution for the six months ended 30 June 2025 of £3m.

-CASLP has reported a new business profit for six months ended 30 June 2024 of £1.0m.
+CA reported New Business Contribution for the six months ended 30 June 2025 of £1m.

 Powered by Sitecore